Transparency of the Regulatory System

 International Regulatory Considerations

-Timor-Leste is applying for full membership into the Association of Southeast Asian Nations (ASEAN) and served as President of the Community of Portuguese Speaking Countries from 2014-2016 and also part of Macau Economic Forum (between China and CPLP).
+Timor-Leste has a pending application for full membership into the Association of Southeast Asian Nations (ASEAN) and served as President of the Community of Portuguese Speaking Countries from 2014-2016 and also part of Macau Economic Forum (between China and CPLP).
 The government views building these international ties as part of its effort to increase investment opportunities within the country.
 Timor-Leste is also pursuing trilateral economic cooperation with Indonesia and Australia to boost cross-country investment and exploring membership in the Commonwealth.

 Reforms currently underway in Timor-Leste’s fiscal and economic systems aim to bring the country into compliance with ASEAN standards.